mgrzeszczak/dockerize/README.md

 ```
 dockerBuild {
+     jarNamePattern = '.*\\.jar' // only this jar will be copied to docker image and run on start
      imageName = ''  // defaults to project.name
      imageVersion ='' // defaults to project.version
      vmMem = '-Xmx1024m -Xms256m'